Rockshots & the Club scene in the 90s

 Happy, once in a lifetime days...

 Many people remember the Rockers days fondly.
-Loads of Djs who only played there for short runs still hang their names on it like it was theirs.
+Loads of Djs who came later & only played there for short runs still hang their names on it like it was theirs.
 In some small way for a moment, we suppose it was...

-But in reality it belonged to Adrian & the city's Gay scene that he pioneered & 100% created.
-It embraced Sally, Peter, Ian, us & all the liberated people, mad kids & amazing Djs who partied their youth away with us, in that inspirational, magical period.
+But in reality, it belonged to Adrian & the city's Gay scene that he pioneered & 100% created.
+It embraced Sally, Peter, Ian, us & all the liberated people, mad kids & amazing Djs who partied their youth away with us, during that inspirational, first & main magical chapter.
 We are all the ones who made that place.

 Rockshots was a truly epic, decadent & liberating institution, that absolutely shaped night life in this City & it is still sorely missed by us all.